-ISO 9001:QUALITY MANAGEMENT SYSTEM...is designed to introduce participants to the QS/ISO 9001: 2008 standards.
-The course is structured to teach the QS/ISO 9001: 2008 standards, how to document procedures, and how to perform audits.
-All of the QS automotive standards will be introduced.
+ISO 9001 INTERNAL AUDITOR...is designed to introduce participants to the current QS/ISO 9001 and ISO 19011 standards.
+The course is structured to provide a detailed review of the standards, how to document procedures, and how to perform audits.
+Students will practice preparation for and conducting audits in a local business.
+Successful completion of this course qualifies the student to receive the ISO 9001 Internal Auditor certificate (19-623-8)